hashgraph/hedera-services/docs/design/virtual-addresses.md

 - Implement logic to rebuild the `evmAddress -> accountId` map from state e.g. similar to `AliasManager.rebuildAliasesMap` implementation
 - Update `AliasManager.rebuildAliasesMap` method to work only for EC/ED key bytes aliases

-#### Introduce special system account
+#### Introduce special property file for not allowed addresses
-- Create new system account for exposed keys/addresses from Ethereum tools and external chains that will be used to ensure that no such keys/addresses will be allowed
+- Create new property file for exposed EVM addresses from Ethereum tools and external chains that will be used to ensure that no such addresses will be allowed
-- The limitation for accounts to have a maximum limit of virtual addresses will not be applicable to this system account i.e. this account will have unbounded list of virtual addresses

 #### State migration
 - Create new class in `com.hedera.node.app.service.mono.state.migration` that implements the [migration logic](https://github.com/hashgraph/hedera-improvement-proposal/blob/main/HIP/hip-631.md#alias-to-virtual-account-migration) for the accounts and contracts